PacktPublishing/Databricks-ML-In-Action/Chapter_1_Getting_Started/Readme.md

 Chapter 8:

-### Project 4: Parkinson's Freezing of Gait - Event Detection
+### Project: Parkinson's Freezing of Gait - Event Detection
 In collaboration with The Michael J. Fox Foundation for Parkinson's Research, [Kaggle](https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction/overview) has a competition to detect freezing of gait (FoG).

 Chapter 2: